Judge home run sparks late rally as Yankees beat Astros to even ALCS

 TRAINER'S ROOM

-Tanaka has been receiving treatment on his leg after being struck by Josh Reddick's line drive in Game 1.
+Tanaka has been receiving treatment on his leg after being struck by Reddick's liner in Game 1.
 He did not expect it to be an issue Wednesday.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.